Skip to main content

 Benjamin Franklin

-Boston-born Benjamin Franklin is one of the most notable Freemasons in history.
-Now through October 2024, visitors of the Scottish Rite Masonic Museum & Library can meet extraordinary Masons, like Benjamin Franklin, in their new exhibition, "The Masonic Hall of Fame: Extraordinary Freemasons in American History."
+Boston-born Benjamin Franklin is one of the most notable Freemasons in history, so it's no surprise that the Scottish Rite Masonic Museum & Library inducted Brother Franklin into their exhibition "The Masonic Hall of Fame: Extraordinary Freemasons in American History."

 This article originally appeared in The Scottish Rite Masonic Museum & Library Blog.